SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 # Timeline

 > ##  1 - Find genes in reference file
-+ We begin with the files listed below and search the gff file with the gene IDs given in the pdf file names (g38026 and g32580 for our CASP1 and mystery gene respectively).
++ We begin with the files listed below and search the gff3 file with the gene IDs given in the pdf file names (g38026 and g32580 for our CASP1 and mystery gene respectively).
+These can be searched for in any text editor with a search function.

 > ## 1.1 - Files (input)
 + file 1) C_excelsa_V5.fasta (reference genome for Arabidopsis Thaliana)